githuberuser/Math-Practice-Generator-Addition-and-Subtraction-Questions/README.md

 pip3 install -r requirements.txt
 ```

-4. Run the script by running the following command in your terminal:<br>
+4. Run the script by running the following command in your terminal:
 **With the User Interface**
 ```bash
 python addsub.py